Meziano/ms-tutorial-004/README.md

  ![Config Data from local repository for employee-service for dev profile after refresh](images/LiveRefreshOfConfigDataForEmployeeserviceDev.png?raw=true)

- To summurize here is a quotation from [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/multi/multi__spring_cloud_config_client.html):
+ To summarize here is a quotation from [Spring Cloud Config](https://cloud.spring.io/spring-cloud-config/multi/multi__spring_cloud_config_client.html):
  > The Config Service serves property sources from `/{name}/{profile}/{label}`, where the default bindings in the client app are as follows:
 >
 >-   "name" = `${spring.application.name}`